audioxide/data/data/posts/20200115-reviews-black-sabbath-paranoid.md

   Paranoid is one of the very best.
 It's very sincere and reliably silly.
 And when it rocks, it fucking rocks.
 week: 217
+blurb: As far as straight up heavy metal goes, Black Sabbath's Paranoid is one of the very best.
+It's very sincere and reliably silly.
 ---
 author: André
 review: >-